Couchers-org/couchers/site/markdown/blog/2021/07/04/development-updates.md

 We've started our mobile development team, but are still looking for contributors to join and help on development of the app, if you're interested, please fill in the [contributor form](https://app.couchers.org/contribute).

-We hope to get Beta quality apps out by the end of this year.
+We aim to get Beta quality apps out by the end of this year.

 ### Events and community features